 Our Orlando vets know that leaving your dog or cat can be stressful Whether you're going on vacation or just need a place your pet can be safe while you're at work, deciding on the right option can be hard.
 Today our vets explain the differences between two common options: daycare and boarding.

 If you have to be away from your dog for the day while you work, care for children, or run errands, you might have a few options to consider.
 However, doggy daycare is a growing trend across the United States for many pet parents who are concerned about leaving their furry family member alone for too long or who are aware their pet needs physical activity, mental stimulation, and socialization time.

 What Do Dogs Do At Daycare In Orlando?

-While your dog is at East Orlando Animal Hospital’s daycare facility, you can be sure they’ll be getting in some valuable playtime, experience socializing with other dogs, and physical exercise that will allow them to run off all that pent-up energy.
+While your dog is at a daycare facility, you can be sure they’ll be getting in some valuable playtime, experience socializing with other dogs, and physical exercise that will allow them to run off all that pent-up energy.

-Throughout the day, they’ll enjoy a minimum of three group or individual playtimes in a large, enclosed outdoor play area.
+Throughout the day, they will be given the opportunity for playtime, both as an individual and in a group setting.
 They will also get treats and lots of love, attention, friends, and toys to play with.
 Small, medium, and large dogs are separated by size for safety reasons.

 Boarding For Cats And Dogs

 While pet boarding facilities may once have been grim, dingy places where animals stayed locked in their cages for long periods, times have changed!
 These days, your dog can have fun socializing and playing while you're away, and your cat can have a relaxing vacation in a clean, fresh-smelling facility complete with plenty of love and attention.